Linear response beyond hydrodynamic poles: An effective theory of many poles

 \subsection{Hydrostaticity and the effective action}

 { We begin by examining what form the effective equations must take if there exists a hydrostatic generating functional \cite{Jensen:2012jh,Haehl_2015}.
-We shall use this as a basis for our effective theory.
+We shall use this as a basis for our effective theory and for simplicity stick to $(2+1)$-dimensions where the magnetic field is a pseudo-scalar.
 The set of stationary states described by such a generating functional are constrained to vanish under the action of a time-like Killing vector which acts via Lie derivatives on the fields.
 Let $V^{\mu}$ be this Killing vector and define the fluid velocity $u^{\mu}$ and temperature $T$ in terms of the Killing vector to be

 where $\Lambda$ is a gauge parameter present to ensure that $\mu$ is gauge invariant.
 We can also define a gauge field strength $F_{\mu \nu}$ which, for $d = 2$, one can decompose with respect to the fluid velocity to define a (vector) electric field $E_{\mu}$ and (pseudo-scalar) magnetic field $B$.
 These are given by